swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 ### Convert test classes

-XCTest groups related sets of test methods in test classes that inherit from the [`XCTestCase`](https://developer.apple.com/documentation/xctest/xctestcase) class provided by the [XCTest](https://developer.apple.com/documentation/xctest) framework.
+XCTest groups related sets of test methods in test classes: classes that inherit from the [`XCTestCase`](https://developer.apple.com/documentation/xctest/xctestcase) class provided by the [XCTest](https://developer.apple.com/documentation/xctest) framework.
 The testing library doesn't require that test functions be instance members of types.
 Instead, they can be _free_ or